megamattzilla/ansible/f5-onboarding-all/README.md

+🚧 This project is under construction and is not yet ready for production use. 🚧

 ### Ansible playbook to onboard common configurations for VE, iSeries, and rSeries devices.

 This playbook automates basic onboarding tasks for F5 BIG-IP and F5OS platforms, including VLANs, trunks, and interface settings.